Options Traders Blast AMC Entertainment Stock on Special Dividend

 Meanwhile, the options pits have displayed a clear preference for calls.
 This is per the security's 50-day call/put volume ratio of 3.05 at the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), which sits higher than all but 1% of readings in its annual range.
 This means long calls have been getting picked up at a much faster-than-usual rate.

 Overall options volume is today running at triple the intraday average, with 69,000 calls and 33,000 puts across the tape so far.
-Most popular is the 8/5 17.50-strike call, where new positions are being opened, followed by the 20-strike call in that series, both of which expire at the close.7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+Most popular is the 8/5 17.50-strike call, where new positions are being opened, followed by the 20-strike call in that series, both of which expire at the close.